 Glamping experience enhanced with a sauna (banya) in tow.

-While part of me chuckles at the concept of Glamping with it’s pretense of tender-footedness, part of me is drawn to concept of rustic luxury.
-Although I am as far from a camping neophyte as one can be, with years of deep woods experience and many a night sleeping on hard ground, the concept of luxury camping does have certain appeal to me now.
+While part of me chuckles at the concept of Glamping with it’s pretense of tender-footedness, part of me is drawn to the concept of rustic luxury.
+Although I am as far from a camping neophyte as one can be, with years of deep woods experience and many a night sleeping on hard ground, the concept of luxury camping does have a certain appeal to me now.
 I’ll sleep in a tent on a platform—with lights and heat and maybe a commode.
-But better yet, with a sauna.
+But better yet, with a sauna next to it.

 The idea of communing with nature combined with sauna is perfection—and something, I bet, even the luckiest of Murray’s fools never had.